 If you downloaded the publicly accessible code and reverse engineered the decision logic, you would also discover that the weightings do not align with the advice given by judges in hundreds of historic court cases.
 You would also see that the underlying structure of the decision engine doesn't model how a judge would consider a case.
 They are miles away from developing an accurate tool.

-The taxman has based the development of the ESS on fundamental misunderstandings.
+The taxman has based the development of CEST on fundamental misunderstandings.

 Why IR35 status needs to be displayed on a spectrum